frostoven/Cosmosis/CONTRIBUTING.md

 expertise.
 Having said that, any contributions are highly appreciated, so use whatever you're comfortable with.

+#### Common issues
+##### GLTF export crash
+* Blender can sometimes crash if you try to use GLTF compression with messed up geometry (such as orphaned vertices and lines).
+The solution here is to find the bad geometry, fix it, and try again.
+Deleting objects one by one in a backup file can help narrow down the issue.

 #### Legal crap

 ##### Using assets with different licenses